Skip to content

 Stack is open to supporting more operating systems.
 To request support for an operating system, please submit an issue at Stack's GitHub repository.

-Stack executables are also available on the releases page of Stack's GitHub repository.
+Stack executables are available on the releases page of Stack's GitHub repository.

 URLs with the format https://get.haskellstack.org/stable/<PLATFORM>.<EXTENSION> point to the latest stable release.
-See the manual download links for examples.
+The manual download links use those URLs.

-For most Linux distributions, the easiest way to install Stack directly (rather than use GHCup) is to command:
+For most Linux distributions, on x86_64 or AArch64 machine architectures, the easiest way to install Stack is to command either:

 curl -sSL https://get.haskellstack.org/ | sh